Volunteer work in Suomenlinna

 The purpose of the camps is to increase awareness of World Heritage and to provide young people with opportunities to participate in its conservation.
 During the camp, the volunteers will also have time to tour Helsinki.
 For many of the participants, the camp is their first visit to the Nordic region.
 According to the feedback received from past participants, the volunteer activities and camp weeks at Suomenlinna are perceived as a positive experience that will benefit them in the future.

 The camp is organised by the Governing Body of Suomenlinna and Allianssi Youth Exchanges in cooperation with their partners.
-In 2019, also the City of Rauma is hosting the camp.
+In 2019, also the City of Rauma was hosting the camp and part of the camp was arranged at the World Heritage Site Old Rauma.

-For more information on the volunteer camp at Suomenlinna, please contact Paula Lappalainen, Event Coordinator at the Governing Body of Suomenlinna, tel. +358 (0)295 338 335 or firstname.lastname@example.org.
+For more information on the volunteer camp at Suomenlinna, please contact the Event Coordinator at the Governing Body of Suomenlinna email@example.com.

 More information on international volunteer action camps at UNESCO World Heritage Sites.